p2panda/p2panda/p2panda-core/README.md

 ### Custom extensions

-Custom functionality can be added using extensions, for example, access-control tokens, self-destructing messages, or encryption schemas.
+Custom functionality can be added using extensions, for example, access-control tokens, self-destructing messages, or key-agreement schemes for group encryption.

 ```rust
 use p2panda_core::{Header, SigningKey};